 Improved sales email sequence

-This email sequence can be a part of an after-sales email campaign when you aim to encourage your customer to repeat the purchase.
-As a rule, it boils down to upselling or cross-selling – the tactic well-known to E-commerce companies but also no stranger to the B2B SaaS landscape.
+This email sequence can be part of an after-sales email campaign when you aim to encourage your customer to repeat the purchase.
+It generally boils down to upselling or cross-selling, a tactic well-known to E-commerce companies but also familiar to the B2B SaaS landscape.

 You can start your improved sales sequence with a series of onboarding or educational emails (one of them is in the example below).